huihuang751/Data-Visualization-Project_Netflix/README.md

 # Data Visualization Project - Netflix
-The purpose of this project is to practice data visualization and exploratory data analysis.<br>
+The purpose of this project is to practice data visualization and exploratory data analysis.
 The dataset contains 8000 Netflix movies and TV Shows data from [kaggle](https://www.kaggle.com/datasets/shivamb/netflix-shows).<br>
 This excercise is going two part: